-Buying an engagement ring can be quite the process.
-It signifies a huge milestone in a relationship and is a commitment you want to take seriously.
-After all, it’s one of the biggest purchases you’ll ever make!
-To make sure you get it right, our engagement ring shopping guide is here to take the stress out of the process.
-We’ve included important things you may not have considered to help you get the perfect ring they can’t help but say “yes” to.
+Buying an engagement signifies a major milestone in a relationship and is a commitment you want to take seriously.
+After all, it’s one of the most significant purchases you’ll ever make!
+To ensure you get it right, we’ve put together this engagement ring shopping guide to help eliminate some of the stressing and guessing that often go along with engagement ring shopping.

 Setting a budget that works for you is the first step to finding the right ring.
-While most people are familiar with the two months salary “rule” ring budgets are not one size fits all.
-By being honest with yourself about what you can afford you’ll only see options that make sense for you and won’t add any additiolnal stress to what should be a happy time.
-Borsheims offers lots of great options at every price point as well as financing opportunities.
-Couples always have the option to “upgrade” later in their journey as well as Borsheims has a stellar diamond trade-in program.
+While most people are familiar with the two months salary “rule,” ring budgets are not one size fits all.
+By being honest with yourself about what you can afford, you’ll only see options that make sense for you and won’t add any additional stress to what should be a happy time.
+Borsheims offers many great options at every price point and various financing opportunities.
+If you aren’t entirely satisfied with your options based on your current budget, keep in mind that couples always have the option to “upgrade” their ring down the road, as Borsheims has an enticing diamond trade-in program.

 Do Your Research